 Costa Rica’s Central Pacific region offers the closest beaches from San Jose, with plenty of hotel options in Punta Leona or Jaco.
 While in the area, do a wildlife tour at Carara National Park or Tarcoles, where mangroves are havens for crocodiles and many bird species.
 Well-known Manuel Antonio National Park is located here, worthy of at least one entire day.

-Punta Leona Reserve Beaches
+Punta Leona Reserve Beach

 This private nature reserve mostly consists of lush primary and secondary forests, where bird and mammal research is ongoing.
 There are 330 migratory and native bird species, and the beach is white sand.